 The Giant’s Causeway

 The Giant’s Causeway is a UNESCO World Heritage site and definitely worth a visit.
-The area is made up of massive black columns that stick out of the sea.
-While geological studies have shown that they were caused by volcanic activity, around 50 to 60 million years ago, there are stories about giants striding over the sea to Scotland.
+The black colums that stick out of the sea were caused by volcanic activity around 50 to 60 million years ago.
+But there are some great stories about giants striding over the sea to Scotland and leaving this in their wake.

 I would definitely recommend coming here early in the morning before it gets completely overrun with tourists.
 It’s a lovely place to just sit down and enjoy the landscape.